 ******Contains graphic images!!******

 Imagine being pregnant with your first child or your spouse is.
 You are worried and everything is a sign.
 That twinge in the back?
 Must be labor.
 Well, with goats it’s no different.
-In fact, I would say it’s way worse.
-At least for the first couple kiddings.
+In fact, I would say dealing with a goat kidding is worse.

 We started baby watch with Champ on March 21st.
 I started my checks earlier because I had no idea what I was doing or looking for.
 Checking ligaments became a multiple times a day thing.
 Taking a peak to see if any discharge was showing up.
 I called the vet who explained all the different things that need to happen in the weeks leading up to birthing, including not eating.
 Two weeks of stressing about my best girl and she was finally in labor!